History

 Construction and final result of new Annual Flower Trial Garden at 1401 Remington Street

-In 2016 a new Multi-purpose Stadium was built on the PERC site and the Perennial Demonstration Garden was moved just north of the CSU Center for the Arts and the Perennial Trials.
+In 2016 a new multi-purpose stadium was built on the PERC site and the Perennial Demonstration Garden was moved just north of the CSU Center for the Arts and the Perennial Trials.
 Due to its close proximity of the Perennial Trials and the Annual Flower Trial across the street, the site is becoming known as the Fort Collins Garden and Art District.
 Where as the Perennial Trial is a research site for newly developed plants within the past three years, the Perennial Demo Garden is a research site to observe perennials over a longer term.

 Relocation and construction of Perennial Demo Garden north of the University Center for the Arts and across the street from the Annual Flower Trial Garden.